Get a quote

 Welcome to Slovenia!
-Our adventure begins here in Ljubljana where we will be welcomed by our local guide.
-We have the afternoon free to explore the green capital before going to our accommodation in the Karst region.
+Your adventure begins here in Ljubljana where you will be welcomed by your local guide.
+You have the afternoon free to explore the green capital before going to your accommodation in the Karst region.

 Day 2: Rakov Škocjan - 4 hours

-Our first trekking day takes us to Slovenia’s most spectacular karst-phenomena, partly formed by the collapse of a cave roof and the River Rak.
-We trek through lovely meadows and forests before reaching mysterious caves.
-We take a break in the shades of century-old oak trees to enjoy our packed lunch.
-The natural environment is incredible and the highlights of our trek today are two natural bridges at each end of the valley.
-On our way back to our accommodation we make a short stop at the stunning disappearing lake in Cerknica, home to a wide array of mammal species, butterflies and birds.
+Your first trekking day will take you to Slovenia’s most spectacular karst-phenomena, partly formed by the collapse of a cave roof and the River Rak.
+You'll trek through lovely meadows and forests before reaching mysterious caves.
+It's time to take a break in the shades of century-old oak trees to enjoy your packed lunch!
+The natural environment is incredible and the highlights of your trek today will be two natural bridges at each end of the valley.
+On your way back to your accommodation you'll make a short stop at the stunning disappearing lake in Cerknica, home to a wide array of mammal species, butterflies and birds.

 Day 3: Ajdovščina - 5 hours

-We drive about an hour to Ajdovščina where we start trekking towards Otliško Window, a unique karst phenomenon.
-It’s a pretty steep climb all the way to the top so we take a few breaks to rest and enjoy stunning views of the Vipava Valley and the nearby village of Otlica.
-We have a well-deserved lunch break at the top.
-If the weather is clear enough we can see Croatia and Italy from a distance.
-We then make our way back to the farm for a well-deserved dinner.
+Today, you'll drive about an hour to Ajdovščina where you'll start trekking towards Otliško Window, a unique karst phenomenon.
+It’s a pretty steep climb all the way to the top so take a few breaks to rest and enjoy stunning views of the Vipava Valley and the nearby village of Otlica.
+You'll have a well-deserved lunch break at the top.
+If the weather is clear enough you'll be able to see Croatia and Italy from a distance.
+You'll then make your way back to the farm for a well-deserved dinner.

 Day 4: Cave visit and the springs of Lake Cerknica - 2 hours

-We start the day with a visit to one of the richest unknown caves in the world.
-Time to put our explorer’s gear (and warm clothes!) on and discover what’s happening underground.
-We spend an hour walking along the paths, used by cave bears for thousands of years, and paddling along the lakes in karst underground.
-It’s an experience we will never forget for sure!
-In the afternoon, we make our way to the main springs of the seasonal Lake Cerknica.
+You'll start the day with a visit to one of the richest unknown caves in the world.
+Time to put your explorer’s gear (and warm clothes!) on and discover what’s happening underground.
+You'll spend an hour walking along the paths, used by cave bears for thousands of years, and paddling along the lakes in karst underground.
+It’s an experience you will never forget for sure!
+In the afternoon, you'll make your way to the main springs of the seasonal Lake Cerknica.
 This is an outstandingly beautiful place with a fairytale atmosphere.
 However, only a few people come here.
-If we are lucky, we may find the footprints of deer, bear, and wolf!
+If you are lucky, you may find the footprints of deer, bear, and wolf!

-What better way to end our trek than climbing Slovenia’s highest non-alpine mountain?
-We drive for about an hour and a half towards Croatia and cross endless forests.
-We start hiking on a dirt road through a beautiful dense forest before we arrive above the tree line.
-We can already see the mountain lodge just below the summit but we need to keep trekking uphills before reaching the extremely windy top of Mount Snežnik, also known as « the Snow Peak ».
-We are rewarded with amazing views ranging from Croatia to Italy and all the way to the Alps or Ljubljana basin.
-We enjoy a packed lunch at the top before making our way down.
-Tonight, we celebrate our achievements over a nice and hearty dinner in a local restaurant.
+What better way to end your trek than climbing Slovenia’s highest non-alpine mountain?
+You'll drive for about an hour and a half towards Croatia and cross endless forests.
+You'll then start hiking on a dirt road through a beautiful dense forest before arriving above the tree line.
+At that point, you'll already be able to see the mountain lodge just below the summit but you'll need to keep trekking uphills to reach the extremely windy top of Mount Snežnik, also known as « the Snow Peak ».
+You'll be rewarded with amazing views ranging from Croatia to Italy and all the way to the Alps or Ljubljana basin.
+Enjoy a packed lunch at the top before making your way down!
+Tonight, you'll celebrate your achievements over a nice and hearty dinner.

 Day 6: Return flight back home

-After our last breakfast in the gorgeous farmhouse, we make our way back to Ljubljana airport to take our return flight back home.
+After your last breakfast in the gorgeous farmhouse, you'll make your way back to Ljubljana airport to take your return flight back home.